Emily Hampshire: Personal life

 Hampshire is pansexual.
-In 2006, she married Matthew Smith, a former football player turned agent-in-training at the William Morris talent agency.
+In 2006, she married Matthew Smith, a former football player turned agent-in-training at the William Morris Agency.
 They divorced shortly before she was cast in Schitt's Creek in 2014.
 In September 2018, it was confirmed that Hampshire was in a relationship with singer-songwriter Teddy Geiger; they became engaged in November 2018.
 They ended their engagement on June 10, 2019.

 In 2007, Hampshire moved to Los Angeles.
-She was briefly attached that year to the indie Sparkle Dark, but the project wasn't made.
 Hampshire became a naturalized U.S. citizen in September 2014; currently, she divides her time between Los Angeles and Toronto.